chenyueg/chenyueg.github.io/_pages/about.md

 - Emotion recognition and sentiment analysis
 - NLU and Intent analysis for dialogue systems

+## News

+- 04/29/2021: I am in the inaugural set of reviewers for [ACL Rolling Review](https://aclrollingreview.org) and hope to help reshaping the (rather stressed) peer review process in our community.
+- 04/09/2021: I am helping [Sandra](https://cl.indiana.edu/~skuebler/) and [CEW&T](https://womenandtech.indiana.edu) with their [LaTeX workshop](https://events.iu.edu/cewit/event/183424-faculty-coffee-conversation-with-sandra).
+- 04/02/2021: I am giving a talk at IU Linguistics' Research Round Robin.

 ## Professional Organizations

 - [Association for Computational Linguistics](https://www.aclweb.org)